luslab/oz-bulk-rnaseq/D. Alignment.md

 As you aligned each fastq file separately you have a BAM file for each fastq.
 At some point you will need to merge the BAM files for downstream processing.

-You should merge BAM files from each condition but not combine different conditions (wildtype & mutant).
+You can merge BAM files from each condition (VCP or CTRL) but not combine different conditions (wildtype & mutant).
 Dont forget there maybe batch effects between samples in the sample condition which are difficult to anaylse after merging BAM files.
 ```bash
 #run samtools merge command listing all BAM files to read in
 samtools merge all_bam_files.bam filename1.bam filename2.bam filename3.bam`